-Here's Your Joke (Category: Misc)
+Here's Your Joke (Category: Pun)

 Understanding the Joke Controller in the Async Demo Project